 A great way of not just improving conversion rates, but also building brand loyalty, is to offer a good shipping and returns policy.
 Providing customers with free shipping, for instance, is an effective way of improving conversion rates.

-Similarly, a clear refund policy will instil a sense of confidence in your visitors.
+Similarly, a clear refund policy will instill a sense of confidence in your visitors.
 This will increase the chances of potential customers converting into buying customers.

-Run multiple and frequent tests to analyse how well your conversion rate optimisation efforts are doing.
+Run multiple and frequent tests to analyze how well your conversion rate optimisation efforts are doing.
 Then you can modify your strategy based on the results.

-Solicit the Shopify Store Conversion Rate Optimisation Specialists
+Solicit the Shopify Store Conversion Rate Optimization Specialists